 Post-chat surveys are often as simple as asking visitors to rate the quality of service they received on a scale of 1 to 5 – with 5 being the highest score.
 Therefore, the higher the score, the more satisfied your customers are.
 However, post-chat surveys are fully customizable to take the form of a short questionnaire as well – using field types such as texts, radio buttons, check boxes, drop-down lists, etc. – in order to meet all types of business needs.

-If you are not using post-chat surveys after each of your operator’s chat sessions, then you are missing out on an incredibly valuable tool for monitoring the customer experience, collecting customer feedback, gauging customer satisfaction, and evaluating operator performance.
+If you are not using post-chat surveys after each of your agent’s chat sessions, then you are missing out on an incredibly valuable tool for monitoring the customer experience, collecting customer feedback, gauging customer satisfaction, and evaluating agent performance.

 Post-chat surveys also enable you to be more reactive.
-For example, if an operator provided poor customer service, and received a negative customer rating for the chat session, the operator’s supervisor can immediately act upon what was revealed in the post-chat survey, and make amends with the customer who provided the negative rating.
+For example, if an agent provided poor customer service, and received a negative customer rating for the chat session, the agent’s supervisor can immediately act upon what was revealed in the post-chat survey, and make amends with the customer who provided the negative rating.

 The feedback you obtain from post-chat surveys allows you to gain valuable insight into customer expectations, and gives you the opportunities to deliver consistently extraordinary customer service and improve customer satisfaction ratings.